Kanchenjunga Base Camp Trekking - 24 Days

 • All airport pick up drop off by private vehicle (for both international and domestic flights).

-• Twin/double sharing accommodation with breakfast at 3-star category hotel in Kathmandu.
+• Twin/double sharing accommodation with breakfast at a 3-star category hotel in Kathmandu.

-• Guided sightseeing tours in Kathmandu with private vehicle (entrance fees extra).
+• Guided sightseeing tours in Kathmandu with private vehicles (entrance fees extra).

 • Kathmandu to Taplejung/Biratnagar to Kathmandu by flight.

-• A highly experience, helpful, knowledgeable, friendly, English-speaking, well-trained, Government license holding guide.
+• A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained, Government license holding guide.
 Price includes his salary, food, drinks, accommodation, transport, and insurance.

 • 02 guests to 01 porter with their insurance, salary, food, accommodation, and equipment.